szilG/Red-Coral-Realty/TESTING.md

 As a potential customer, If want to sell my property I want to know their charges and fees.

-* On top of the Home page there is section which tell the user the agency prices, what they offer and the clickable button to the booking valuation page.
+* On top of the Home page there is section which tell the user the agency prices, what they offer and a clickable button to the booking valuation page.

 <img src="assets/img/TESTING.md-img/24.png" width="500" alt="image">